TOKIO INKARAMI Parkour Team Welcomes Three New Members and Enters Its Fourth Season

 Three New Athletes

-The newest additions to the team are KAMEI Saira, a next generation star in the world of parkour, IMAFUKU Kohana, a world champion at just 12 years old, and Archie Aroyan, a top athlete leading the world parkour scene.
+Joining the team this time are three new members: Saira Kamei, who is gaining attention as the next generation star of the parkour world; Kohana Imafuku, who won the world championship at just 12 years old; and Archie Aroyan, a top athlete leading the global parkour scene.

 [Date of birth] December 22, 2008